 A very good friend of mine has heard me tell many a tale of trips in which I have been given free drinks, gratis hotel and car rental upgrades and various travel freebies.
 However, without experiencing my stories first hand, he always suspected there was a degree of embellishment involved to make my stories a bit more entertaining.

-We recently had the opportunity to travel to Hawaii together and I was able to show demonstrate the power of a little respect and an authentic smile.
+We eventually had the opportunity to travel together and I was able to demonstrate the power of a little respect and an authentic smile.

 If you haven’t already subscribed yet,

 subscribe now for free weekly JohnGreathouse.com articles!

 We began our trip sitting in the dreary, uncomfortable airport terminal, with ample time before our flight.
 Bored, I explored the terminal and located the airline’s club lounge.
 Despite not being a member, I entered and immediately knew where I was going to spend the next couple of hours.
 Sitting behind the receptionist desk, in a chair that was two sizes too small for him was, Don, a large Hawaiian with a hearty smile.
 He was clearly uninterested in the paperback book in his oversized hands and he seemed open to chatting.